AUSSIE HISTORY ALONG THE THAMES

 The Thames Path ends at the Flood Barrier, in Greenwich.
 The gleaming covers protecting the barrier’s hydraulic machinery have a skin of steel plates, with a slightly rippled finish that reflects the light.
 Their double curved design was influenced by the sails of the Sydney Opera House.

-My own journey down the Thames led to my book All Along the River; Tales From the Thames, published in London by Robert Hale.
-It makes a great gift for Australians visiting the UK….if I say so myself!
-Thanks to a mutual friend it was reviewed by Dr James Colthurst, a rower of the river who may well have scratched his name on a desk at Eton.
+My own journey down the Thames led to my book All Along the River; Tales From the Thames.
+Oddly enough it was reviewed by old Etonian Dr James Colthurst, a rower of the river who may well have scratched his name one of those desks at the famous college.

 FEEL FREE TO LEAVE A COMMENT IN THE BOX BELOW.
 REMEMBER TO COMPLETE THE SIMPLE ANTI-SPAM SUM BEFORE PRESSING ‘SUBMIT.’